< AllMoto's Motorcycle Investor mag

 Moto Guzzi Daytona 1000

-Move on a couple of years and Guzzi admits it’s developing a Dr John replica, called the Daytona, in consultation with Wittner.
+Move on to the Milan show of 1989 and Guzzi shows off a Daytona developed in consultation with Wittner.
 It takes until 1992 for the bike to appear and the result was a rude shock to Guzzisti – it looked like nothing else the factory had produced.

 The real centerpiece was the powerplant.
 Called an overhead cam design by the factory, it was strictly speaking a high cam design using short pushrods to operate the rockers.
 The top end was driven by a relatively complex set of belts and gears and was fed by fuel injection.